 Note: Exalate is also available for GitHub Enterprise.
 For installing Exalate on GitHub Enterprise Cloud, check this article.

 On the install screen, Exalate will allow you to select which repositories should be granted access to.
-You can pick all of them, or pick out a selection.
-Exalate doesn’t need to access the code itself as it just works with the metadata, the issues, and the pull requests.
+You can pick all of them or a preferred selection.
+Exalate doesn’t need to access the code itself, as it just works with the metadata, the issues, and the pull requests.

 Once you’re happy with your settings, click the “Install” button to continue.
-You’ll be sent to Exalate’s site to accept its user agreement.
+You’ll then head over to the official Exalate website to accept the user agreement.

 Next, you can choose one of the two methods for accessing GitHub from Exalate.
 Giving it your username and password is the easiest, but that might be removed in the future.
 Creating an “OAuth token” is the other option.